PHIL 101 Introduction to Philosophy

 PHIL 221 Indian Philosophy

-(Cross-listed as HSTY 207) A survey of the origins of Indian philosophical thought, with an emphasis on the Vedas, the Upanisads, and early Hindu and Jain literature.
+[Cross-listed as RLGN 221] We will survey the origins of Indian philosophical thought, with an emphasis on early Buddhist, Hindu and Jain literature.
 Our concern will be the methods, presuppositions, arguments, and goals of these schools and trajectories of thought.
 What were their theories on the nature of the person, the nature of reality, and the nature and process of knowing?
 What were the debates between the schools and the major points of controversy?
+And, most importantly, are the positions/ arguments internally incoherent?

 PHIL 225 Evolution